-Various habitat attributes were summarized during August 2000 at 19 nest sites and 18 random points by centering the nest site in a 0.04 ha (1/10 ac.) plot.
+Various habitat attributes were summarized during August 2000 and August 2001 for 44 nest sites and 35 random points by centering the nest site in a 0.04 ha (1/10 ac.) plot.
 These variables included (Trexel et al. 1999):

-- 1) Nest tree diameter breast height (DBH): Diameter (cm) at breast height of nest tree. - 2) Nest tree height: Height (m) of the nest tree estimated by use of a clinometer.

-- 3) Nest percentage: Nest height/tree height X 100. - 4) Canopy Height: Mean height, from the forest floor to the lower portion of the canopy, at five randomly chosen trees within plot. - 5) Canopy closure: The percentage of the area over the plot occluded by overstory foliage, measured by 40 ocular tube readings. - 6) Ground cover: The percentage of the ground covered by ground-layer foliage.
+- Nest tree diameter breast height (DBH): Diameter (cm) at breast height of nest tree. - 2) Nest tree height: Height (m) of the nest tree estimated by use of a clinometer. - 3) Nest percentage: Nest height/tree height X 100. - 4) Canopy height: Mean height, from the forest floor to the lower portion of the canopy, from five randomly chosen trees within plot. - 5) Canopy closure: The percentage of the area over the plot occluded by overstory foliage, measured by 40 ocular tube readings. - 6) Ground cover: The percentage of the ground covered by ground-layer foliage.

 This was measured by systematically placing 10 sampling points radiating from the nest tree in each of the four cardinal directions.
 Ground cover was measured by placing a meter stick vertically to the ground every meter along the transect line.
 When vegetation contacted the front edge of the stick it was counted as a hit.
-Total ground cover was calculated as the total number of hits/total number of points X 100 (Roberts pers. comm.). - 7) Sapling Density: The number of woody stems greater than shoulder height and less that 12.7 cm DBH and contained within 1⁄2 of the 0.04ha plot. - 8) Shrub Density: The number of low shrubs < 12.7 cm DBH and shorter than shoulder height contained within 1/4 of the plot. - 9) Tree density: The number of trees ≥ 15 cm DBH per 0.04 ha plot. - 10) Basal Area: m2/ha trees. - 11) Mean DBH: Mean DBH (cm) of trees in study plot.
+Total ground cover was calculated as the total number of hits/total number of points X 100.

+- Sapling density: The number of woody stems greater than shoulder height and less that 12.7 cm DBH and contained within /2 of the 0.04ha plot. - Shrub density: The number of low shrubs < 12.7 cm DBH and shorter than shoulder height contained within /4 of the plot. - 9) Tree density: The number of trees $\geq 15$ cm DBH per 0.04 ha plot. - 10) Basal area: $m^2/ha$ trees. - 11) Mean DBH: Mean DBH (cm) of trees in study plot.